ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 The Dark Cloud - The dark cloud casts a wide net and will generally ignore you unless you are a person of power or influence, or a threat, then you may have other sensations such as the tentacle feeling or chest tightness or pain.
 This is a beam of positive energy that causes pain like the others.
 Though the dark cloud doesn't cause as much pain as other entities do, I can not emphasize enough that it is our worst enemy.
 It takes humans, ghosts and deities hostage, manipulating their thoughts, words, behaviors and actions.

-The Dark Cloud - Depression
 The dark cloud creates sensations of lethargy, dispair, irritability, irrationality, discord and friction.
 These sensations affect humans, ghosts and deities, and drive wedges between anyone and everything.
 Aside from chest pain, living within the boundries of a dark cloud creates feelings of pressure, like wearing a weighted blanket every day or feeling like your head is caving in.
 Many of the signs and symptoms resemble depression.

 Spheres - We chose this word because Orbs were already taken, there are plenty of YouTube videos on Orbs, essentially any glowing spherical object.
 I have never encountered an Orb but I believe they are highly dangerous.
 What I'm defining as spheres are not visible to the human eye.
 They are between the size of marbles and golf balls and they cause pain where ever they touch you, such as giving you headaches if they are in your head or giving you cramps if they are in your abdomin.

+For some reason a deities touch seems to kill them.
+If a deity reaches in and touches the sphere, it dissolves -- but it will also "run" if you try to touch it.
+Thats how you can tell the pain is "fake", if you try to touch it and the pain starts moving around.
+Spheres are also pretty slow and may move around your human's head, and sometimes even the body to escape, but they only take a few minutes to kill.
+Like the dark cloud and ghosts, intially your human may be tormented by a bunch of them, and they will keep coming.
+If they are causing pain or distraction, take some time to "catch" them.

 Spheres with spikes - Similar to spheres but even more aggressive.
 They give the sensation of something spinning very quickly, like a ball of barbed wire in your head.

 Sparkler - This does not seem to be a sentient entity at all.
 It doesn't respond when you talk about it, or seem to intensify its aggression.
 It is a term for a feeling that starts from the brain stem and sort of sparks outward.
 Deities will have to be very observant to detect them, but they cause intense confusion and disorientation.
 You can tell its there if the roof of your human's mouth is tingling.
 Your human will probably not be able to describe what is happening to them, they may even zone out or shake their heads as if they were trying to free themselves.
-Like every other spiritual entity, all you need to do is reach in and grab it.
+All you need to do is reach in and grab it.
 Shouldn't take more than a few minutes, and it doesn't move around.

 Ghosts - If your human is hearing voices, its likely a ghost or ghosts.
 Deities can speak to humans, but they are much more cautious.
 Whereas a ghost is likely speaking to your human in order to deride or demean them.
 The most sinister ghosts are able to do this from the moment someone wakes up, to the moment they go to bed -- they'll be lucky if they let them sleep.

 Ghosts can be all over the board, just like any human.
 The ones that cause the most trouble can coordinate amongst themselves and strategize to cause suffering.
 This includes taking turns antagonizing humans verbally.
 This may also include sleep deprivation, ghosts may coordinate amongst each other to wake your human at any hour of the night.

-They are intelligent, but the worst ones are more like a gang of 14 year old boys playing an online multi-player first person shooter game.
+They are intelligent, but the worst ones are more like a gang of 14 year old boys playing a multi-player first-person shooter game.
 They are not powerful on their own, but they can team up and coordinate attacks.
 Together, they can generate enough power that it compares to smiting.
 Do not forget, they are the easiest to kill.
 Even a human, on their own can eradicate them.
 All they have to do is imagine being in a cemetary.

 Deities - Smiting
 I define deity as any ghost-like spiritual form that can survive a cemetary, but some of them are far more powerful than others.
 If you draw their wrath they are unstoppable.
 Deities are all equipped to inflict a considerable amount of pain, usually manifesting as seizures or what I would call smiting -- an energy beam hitting you like a lightning bolt that can be sustained for hours.
 It can be slow and deliberate as well, precision targeting any area of your body.
 Luckily, deities are a lot harder to provoke than any other spiritual entity.